italia/openid-federation-browser/README.md

 ### Add your Federation in the Assets

-Open a PR adding your preferred Trust Anchors [here](src/assets/trustChainList.json).
+Open a PR adding your favorite Trust Anchors [here](src/assets/trustChainList.json).

 ## License